hstroetgen/sc_somanet-base/module_xscope-wrapper/README.rst

 Description
 -----------

-The module allows easily enabling or disabling all xSCOPE functions without removing them from the code.
+The module allows enabling/disabling xSCOPE without removing the function calls from the code.

 - To enable the xSCOPE use: ::

   #define USE_XSCOPE

-- To desable the xSCOPE remove the define.
+- To disable the xSCOPE remove the define.
 All xSCOPE functions will be replaced with NOPs

 - This may be added to CFLAGS in your project's Makefile: ::